rensandao/CarND-Term1-P4-Advanced_lane_finding-Wei/README.md

     return objpoints,imgpoints
 ```

-For ChessboardPoints() function above, I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+For ChessboardPoints() function above, I started by preparing "object points", which would be the (x, y, z) coordinates of the chessboard corners in the world.
+Here I was assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+Thus, `objp` is just a replicated array of coordinates, and `objpoints` would be appended with a copy of it every time I successfully detected all chessboard corners in test images.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 And for corners drawing, using `cv2.drawChessboardCorners()`function can directly obtained results.
 Here are results from different angles: